Quality Assurance (QA) can mean different things to different people or companies. The Wikipedia definition states:

 Quality assurance (QA) is a way of preventing mistakes and defects in manufactured products and avoiding problems when delivering products or services to customers; which ISO 9000 defines as "part of quality management focused on providing confidence that quality requirements will be fulfilled".

-At Optima our QA is a separate role from the developer.
-But as it is done in house the developer receives quicker feedback on defects, than if the software were pushed directly to User Acceptance Testing, which is likely to be an external i.e. client side activity.
-The QA is also there to add confidence for the client that the product delivered will be of the quality they would expect.
+At Optima the QA is a separate role from the developer.
+As the software quality assurance testing the QA does is in house, the developer receives quicker feedback on defects than if the software were pushed directly to User Acceptance Testing, which is likely to be an external i.e. client side activity.
+The QA is also there to add confidence for the client that the product delivered will be of the high quality they would expect.

 At the beginning of each project, the QA’s key role is communication with the client.
 This then extends to helping the developer understand the client requirements especially where the QA has had experience as an end user.

-The QA’s tests will be set to pick up any new features but will include regression tests for problem areas from previous upgrades.
+The QA’s tests will be set to pick up any new features but will include regression tests to ensure the product meets and does not fail in problem areas from previous upgrades.
 Also, random non-standard tests to try and replicate low usage/new users.

-Sometimes the developer will pass over an incremental build to allow the QA to prove phased builds are on track and that the end to end process is flowing as planned. i.e. the QA works in a loop, whereby the developer builds, QA tests and passes back for defect correction or next build phase.
+As part of the development process the developer will sometimes pass over an incremental build to allow the QA to prove phased builds are on track and that the end to end process is flowing as planned. i.e. the QA works in a loop, whereby the developer builds, QA tests and passes back for defect correction or next build phase.

 Once the QA has tested the final version, having iterated through ironing out any bugs, the build is then released as a test slot to the User Acceptance Team (UAT).
 This team is client side and the aim is for the QA to have prevented any (critical) bugs reaching the UAT.

-So, what is the difference between quality assurance and quality control?
+So, what is the difference between QA and QC?

 The Wikipedia definition for Quality Control (QC) states: